qinqian/SABER/README.md

 Variant Read Cutoff: When plotting the large heatmap of all samples all variants with more than 5000 supporting reads will be shown.

 tVaf or Theta Vaf: variants accounting for more than 0.3% of reads in more than one sample are identified as common variants and excluded.
+If not provided, it will be calculated.

 ## Introduction